sweetpand/sweetpand.github.io/_pages/about.md

   - /about.html
 ---

-I’m Zhama Ryskulova, a Software Engineer in Machine Learning mostly working on natural language tasks.
+I’m Zhama Ryskulova, a Software Engineer in Machine Learning mostly working on computer vision tasks.

 I have graduated with Software Engineering in my bachelor’s and getting Statistics in my master’s degrees.
 Since when I was a sophomore I am working in the industry as a Software Engineer.
 I started my journey as an Android Developer and grow up until the Software Engineer in Machine Learning.